A hole in the lung with a wall, lumen and contents. Focus of increased density whose central portion has been replaced by air.

 - Why does reactivation TB occurs in superior segments?

-- Why does aspiration lung abscess occur in the superior segment
+- Why does aspiration lung abscess occur in the superior segment of lower lobes?

 - What is the criteria for thick and thin wall ?